 One of the key changes in JMS 2.0 (simplified) API is the introduction of JMSContext Interface.
 JMSContext encapsulates the functionality of both Connection and a Session.
 This eliminates the need to create a JMS session explicitly, thus it reduces the number of JMS objects needed to send a message.
-A JMSContext can be used to create JMSConsumer(s), JMSProducer(s) and more JMSContext(s) as preferred.
+A JMSContext can be used to create JMSConsumer(s), JMSProducer(s) or more JMSContext(s) as preferred.

 Starting a JMSContext

 With the JMS 1.1 specification, you need to start a connection to receive messages explicitly by invoking connection.start().
 The connection objects are in "stopped" mode so you need to start the connection to consume messages.
 Please mind, you *only* required to start a connection if you're planning to consume messages via the created connection object, else it is *not* required to start a connection.
-I have seen lot of bad programs starting connections unnecessarily where the connection has only being used to send messages.
-A connection represents a physical link to the JMS provider.

-Connection sharing with JMSContext
+Connection sharing with JMSContext (How to cache a JMSContext)

-On my previous blog post I explained it's an anti-pattern to create a connection at each message send, when sending messages from a plain JMS client.
-How could that be possible with JMSContext; since it represents both, session and a connection ?
+On my previous blog post, I explained it's an anti-pattern to create a connection at each message send() when sending messages from a plain JMS client.
+How could that be possible with JMSContext; since it represents both, session and a connection?

 JMSContext jmsContext = resourceFactory.getJMSContext(JMSContext.AUTO_ACKNOWLEDGE);